Case study: European Headquarters for Lend Lease at 20 Triton Square

 The building and all facilities are fully accessible - the principals were dealt with under the base build and the principal of inclusive design included within the specification of the fit-out.

-The job exceeded the requirements of Part L - with an effort made to use recycled and sustainable sourced materials such as; low volatile organic, content carpets, paint and silicone, durable core-ten steel to client suite areas, recycled rubber used in carpets and reclaimed French oak flooring used in reception area.
+The job exceeded the requirements of Part L - with an effort made to use recycled and sustainably sourced materials such as; low volatile organic, content carpets, paint and silicone, durable core-ten steel to client suite areas, recycled rubber used in carpets, and reclaimed French oak flooring used in the reception area.
 All other wood is FSC rated.

-An existing roof terrace that wasn’t used was upgraded and a bio-diverse roof, wall and an insect hotel were introduced.
-The fit-out achieved BREEAM “Excellent” rating and a real effort was made to provide a high quality, environmentally friendly European Headquarters for Lend Lease.
+An existing roof terrace that wasn’t used was upgraded and a bio-diverse roof, wall, and an insect hotel were introduced.
+The fit-out achieved BREEAM “Excellent” rating and a real effort was made to provide high-quality, environmentally friendly European Headquarters for Lend Lease.

 Add new comment

 Over 48,000 construction professionals have already signed up for the LABC Building Bulletin.